christopher5106/christopher5106.github.io/_posts/2017-08-11-bounding-box-object-detectors-understanding-yolo.markdown

 # All together

-For each specialization, in Yolo V2, a class of the object in the box is predicted as well as the confidence.
+For each specialization, in Yolo V2, the class probabilities of the object inside the box is trained to be predicted, as the confidence score.

-Putting all together on for an example of 10 classes and 98 anchors, the prediction of the network at each position can be decomposed into 3 parts:
+Putting it all together for an example of 98 anchors, 10 object classes, the output of the network at each position can be decomposed into 3 parts:

 ![]({{ site.url }}/img/net_output.png)

+For all outputs except the width and height scaling, the outputs are (logistic activation function or sigmoid)

 **Well done!**